Markustho/DAT255-group12/README.md

 ## Discussion
 * Interpretation of results.
 (RMSE differences and which model performed best)
 * Implications for the future of agriculture and AgTech. (machine learning for maintenance programs)
-* Challenges and opportunities. (accuracy challenges, cost reduction opportunities)
+* Challenges and opportunities. (accuracy & not sufficient quantities of failuredata challenges, cost reduction opportunities)

 ## Conclusion
 * Summary of key findings and their significance.
 * Recommendations for future research and applications in AgTech

-# References
-* Citing all sources of information, data, and literature reviewed.

-# Appendices (if applicable)
-* Additional data, charts, or information that support the report but are too detailed for the main text.

 # Bibliography:

 [1] O. T. Bindingsbø, M. Singh, K. Øvsthus, og A. Keprate, «Fault detection of a wind turbine generator bearing using interpretable machine learning», Front.
 Energy Res., bd.
 11, s.
 1284676, des.
 2023, doi: 10.3389/fenrg.2023.1284676.

+# Appendices (if applicable)
+* Additional data, charts, or information that support the report but are too detailed for the main text.